 Achieving a successful outcome with a custom abutment hinges on absolute technical precision.
 Each abutment must be designed to fit the patient’s unique gingival contours and implant position perfectly.
 There is no room for error, as even a minor misalignment can lead to complications like soft tissue inflammation, difficulty with hygiene, or even implant failure.
 This is why working with a highly skilled dental lab is so critical.
 The lab’s expertise in digital design and manufacturing ensures the final product integrates flawlessly, providing the foundation for a durable and esthetically pleasing restoration.

-Common Misconceptions About Custom Abutments
+Common Myths About Custom Abutments

 Custom abutments offer a superior solution for many implant cases, but a few common myths can cause hesitation.
 When you’re weighing the options for your patients, it’s important to separate fact from fiction.
 Let’s clear up some of the most frequent misunderstandings surrounding treatment time, cost, and overall performance so you can make the best clinical decisions for your practice and your patients.